Locally homogeneous connections on principal bundles over hyperbolic Riemann surfaces: Introduction

-The fundamental theorem of Singer cited above shows that any LH metric on $M$ is the quotient of a homogeneous metric on the universal cover $\tilde M$.
-A similar classification theorem holds for LH connections \cite{Ba2}:
+Our strategy for the classification of LH connections on principal bundles is inspired by a fundamental theorem of Singer \cite{Si}, which states that any LH, complete, simply connected Riemannian manifold is homogeneous.
+Let $(M,g)$ be a complete Riemannian manifold, and $\pi:\tilde M\to M$ be the universal cover of $M$.
+Singer's theorem shows that the metric $\tilde g:=\pi^*g$ is homogeneous.
+Therefore any LH metric on $M$ is the quotient of a homogeneous metric on the universal cover $\tilde M$.
+A similar classification theorem holds for LH connections \cite{Ba1}, \cite{Ba2}: